graphicore/varla-varfo/explorations/calibrate/index.md

 ### Contribute

+Please visit and follow [issue #5986 \[css-env\] Device Pixel Ratio](https://github.com/w3c/csswg-drafts/issues/5986) as it is the place to discuss the general topic.

 I understand this as an open document, meaning that contributions are welcome via the GitHub [issue tracker](https://github.com/graphicore/varla-varfo/issues) and [discussions board](https://github.com/graphicore/varla-varfo/discussions)